rsz_ip_forwarding_example111

 IP forwarding, or packet forwarding, refers to direct data packets from one network interface to another based on their destination IP addresses.
 It is the backbone of network routing, enabling seamless data flow across different networks.
 IP forwarding is typically performed by routers, specialized network devices designed to route packets between networks efficiently.

 IP forwarding is essential in enabling effective communication between devices on different networks.
 By forwarding packets based on their destination IP addresses, IP forwarding allows data to traverse multiple networks, reaching its intended recipient.
-This capability is particularly critical in large-scale networks, such as the Internet, where data needs to traverse numerous routers before reaching its final destination.
+This capability is particularly critical in large-scale networks, such as the Internet, where data needs to travel through numerous routers before reaching its final destination.

 Implementation of IP Forwarding: